CFA-Fintech/Proof-of-Authority-Development-Chain/README.md

 - - -

 For this assignment, I will take on the role of a new developer at a small bank.
-My mission, should I choose to accept it, will be to set up a testnet blockchain for my organization.
+My mission, will be to set up a testnet blockchain for this organization.

-To do this, I will create and submit four deliverables:
+To do this, we will create and submit four deliverables:

-* Set up my custom testnet blockchain.
+* Set up our custom testnet blockchain.

 * Send a test transaction.

 * Create a repository.

-* Write instructions on how to use the chain for the rest of my team.
+* Write instructions on how to use the chain for the rest of our team.

 <details><summary>Background</summary>
 ## Background